Ferroelectrically Controlled Chirality Switching of Weyl Quasiparticles

 \textit{Conclusion.} In summary, we present a general symmetry-based framework for electrically controlling the topological properties of Weyl phonons---including chirality, Berry curvature, and helicoid surface states---through displacement-type ferroelectricity.
 By systematically analyzing polar space groups, we identify 27 candidate symmetries that can host symmetry-protected Weyl phonons with tunable topological charges, providing a concrete guideline for the targeted search of real material realizations.
 Our high-throughput first-principles screening further reveals that experimentally synthesized ferroelectrics, such as K$_2$ZnBr$_4$ and its structural family, as well as Y(OH)$_{3}$ and LiIO$_{3}$~\cite{sm}, are ideal platforms for realizing electric-field-driven Weyl chirality switching in phononic systems.
 In contrast to conventional tuning methods (e.g., magnetic fields, strain, or doping), our approach utilizes the intrinsic, reversible polarization of ferroelectrics for robust and scalable topological control.
-This offers a promising strategy for developing phononic and information devices, with potential applications in phononic logic, spin-heat conversion, and nonreciprocal thermal transport.
+The concept of chirality switching can be readily extended across a spectrum of systems, including electronic Weyl semiconductors~\cite{PhysRevLett.114.206401, zhang2020magnetotransport} and Weyl chiral magnons~\cite{li2016weylmagnons, PhysRevLett.117.157204}.
+Our work offers a promising strategy for developing phononic and information devices, with potential applications in phononic logic, spin-heat conversion, and nonreciprocal thermal transport.

+\textit{Acknowledgment.} This work is supported by the National Natural Science Foundation of China (Grants No. 12304086, No. 12304165, and No. 12204330).

+\textit{Data availability.} The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.